Academic Technology Services

 What software should I use when preparing my poster?

 The most accessible and universal software for preparing your poster is Microsoft PowerPoint.
 It is installed on all computers in the general purpose computing labs.

 I don't know how to design a poster, what should I do?

-- Review the guidelines for poster preparation in the Active Learning pages.
+- Review the guidelines for poster preparation.

 - Watch this screencast that covers the basics of poster design in PowerPoint.
 The accompanying documentation is available in as a downloadable PDF document.